Nuremberg Laws: Impact

 Under the Law for the Protection of German Blood and German Honour (15 September 1935), marriages were forbidden between Jews and Germans; between Mischlinge of the first degree and Germans; between Jews and Mischlinge of the second degree; and between two Mischlinge of the second degree.
 Mischlinge of the first degree were permitted to marry Jews, but they would henceforth be classed as Jewish themselves.
 All marriages undertaken between half-Jews and Germans required the approval of a Committee for the Protection of German Blood.
 Few such permissions were granted.
 A supplementary decree issued on 26 November 1935 extended the law to "Gypsies, Negroes, and their bastards".

 Persons suspected of having sexual relations with non-Aryans were charged with Rassenschande (racial defilement) and tried in the regular courts.
 Evidence provided to the Gestapo for such cases was largely provided by ordinary citizens such as neighbours, co-workers, or other informants.
 Persons accused of race defilement were publicly humiliated by being paraded through the streets with a placard around their necks detailing their crime.
-Those convicted were typically sentenced to prison terms, and (subsequent to 8 March 1938) upon completing their sentences were re-arrested by the Gestapo and sent to Nazi concentration camps.
+Those convicted were typically sentenced to prison terms, and (subsequent to 8 March 1938) upon completing their sentences were re-arrested by the Gestapo and sent to concentration camps.
 As the law did not permit capital punishment for racial defilement, special courts were convened to allow the death penalty for some cases.
 From the end of 1935 through 1940, 1,911 people were convicted of Rassenschande.
 Over time, the law was extended to include non-sexual forms of physical contact such as greeting someone with a kiss or an embrace.

 For the most part, Germans accepted the Nuremberg Laws, partly because Nazi propaganda had successfully swayed public opinion towards the general belief that Jews were a separate race, but also because to oppose the regime meant leaving oneself open to harassment or arrest by the Gestapo.
 Citizens were relieved that the antisemitic violence ceased after the laws were passed.
 Non-Jews gradually stopped socialising with Jews or shopping in Jewish-owned stores.
 Wholesalers who continued to serve Jewish merchants were marched through the streets with placards around their necks proclaiming them as traitors.
-The Communist party and some elements of the Catholic Church were critical of the laws.
+The Communist Party and some elements of the Catholic Church were critical of the laws.
 Concerned that international opinion would be adversely swayed by the new laws, the Interior Ministry did not actively enforce them until after the 1936 Summer Olympics, held in Berlin that August.